d2l-ai/d2l-en/chapter_introduction/intro.md

 It would also need to understand hand-written text to be even more robust.
 This kind of system is referred to as optical character recognition (OCR), and the kind of problem it solves is called a classification.
-It's treated with a distinct set of algorithms than those that are used for regression.
+It is treated with a distinct set of algorithms than those that are used for regression.

 In classification, we want to look at a feature vector, like the pixel values in an image, and then predict which category (formally called *classes*),